microsoft/go/eng/doc/fips/README.md

 On Linux, the fork uses [OpenSSL](https://www.openssl.org/) through the [golang-fips/openssl] module in Go 1.21+ and the [go-crypto-openssl] module in earlier versions.
 On Windows, [CNG](https://docs.microsoft.com/en-us/windows/win32/seccng/about-cng), using [go-crypto-winnative].
 Similar to BoringSSL, certain OpenSSL and CNG versions are FIPS 140-2 certified.

 It is important to note that an application built with Microsoft's Go toolchain and running in FIPS compatible mode is not FIPS compliant _per-se_.
 It is the responsibility of the application development team to use FIPS-compliant crypto primitives and workflows.
-The modified crypto runtime will fall back to Go standard library crypto in case it cannot provide a FIPS-compliant implementation, e.g. when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.
+The modified crypto runtime will fall back to Go standard library crypto if it cannot provide a FIPS-compliant implementation, e.g. when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.

 ## Configuration overview